5 Ways To Fortify Your Immune System

 Lead researcher Dr Marisa Stebegg explained: “Our gut microbiomes are made up of hundreds of different types of bacteria and these are essential to our health, playing a role in our metabolism, brain function and immune response.

 “Our immune system is constantly interacting with the bacteria in the gastrointestinal tract.
-As immunologists who study why our immune system doesn’t work as well as we age, we were interested to explore whether the make-up of the gut microbiome might influence the strength of the gut immune response.”
+As immunologists who study why our immune system doesn’t work as well as we age, we were interested in exploring whether the make-up of the gut microbiome might[6] influence the strength of the gut immune response.”

 While booking in for a faecal transplant[7] might seem extreme, this procedure is now used to treat certain digestive issues.